buzzqw/TUS/OBSS/markdown-separati/en/13-armed-combat.md

 By **Melee distance**  we mean a distance that allows hand-to-hand combat (within 1 meter around the character, or within 2 meters in case of a long weapon).

-In monsters, this distance is indicated by reach; for throwing weapons, it's called range.
+In monsters, this distance is indicated by reach; for throwing weapons, it' \*\*s called range.

-If not indicated in the opponent's sheet, **reach** is equal to half the space occupied rounded up.
+If not indicated in the opponent' \*\*s sheet, **reach** is equal to half the space occupied rounded up.
 A hill giant, huge size (3x3 squares on the map), has a reach of 2 squares, meaning it hits creatures within 2 squares/meters from it.

 >> **Examples of Distance in Combat**: E.g., for a creature armed with a spear, the reach is 2, meaning the melee distance is 2 meters because the weapon is long.
 For a gnome armed with a hammer, or bare-handed, the melee distance is 1 meter.
-For particularly large creatures (Huge or larger) with equally large weapons, the reach is indicated or inferred from the monster's dimensions and weapon type.
+For particularly large creatures (Huge or larger) with equally large weapons, the reach is indicated or inferred from the monster' \*\*s dimensions and weapon type.

 **Reach indicates how far you can hit in melee.**

 ---

 ## Life and Death

-> Whoever doesn't know death, doesn't know life.
+> Whoever doesn' \*\*t know death, doesn' \*\*t know life.
 (Grand Hotel, film 1932)

 The worthy Game Master never kills player characters willingly.
 He presents opportunities for hasty and careless players to do it all themselves.
 (Gary Gygax)